 Animal Protection Police Officer

 The police department does not accept applications for this position.
 Please do not download and forward any applications for the Animal Protection Police Officer I position to the police department.
-Applications for this position must begin the application process here http://agency.governmentjobs.com/fairfaxcounty/default.cfm.
+Applicants for this position must begin the application process here http://agency.governmentjobs.com/fairfaxcounty/default.cfm.
 Check this page periodically for updated announcements on openings.
 Thank you for your interest.

 Animal Protection Police Officers enforce ordinances and law pertaining to animals; deal with animal complaints; and help protect county residents while dealing with pets and wild animals as humanely as possible.
 If you have an interest in animals and law enforcement, consider becoming an Animal Protection Police Officer.
 Learn more about the duties and responsibilities of the Animal Control Services unit in Fairfax County Police Department.